 To boot your board from an SD card and enable persistent rootfs, follow these steps.
-You can also use this procedure to boot your board from a USB stick.
+You can also use this procedure to boot your board from a USB stick or eMMC.

-If you are using an Intel[®] Galileo board, this setup allows you to save your Arduino sketch to the board, so it will be able to repeat sketches after board power-down.
+If you are using an Intel® Galileo board, this setup allows you to save your Arduino\ sketch to the board, so it will be able to repeat sketches after board power-down.
 This also enables a persistent /sketch folder and rootfs.

-- You ran the command bitbake image-full in Section 6 (or bitbake image-full-galileo if using an Intel® Galileo board) - Your SD card must meet the following requirements: - SD card must be formatted as FAT or FAT32. - SD card size must be 32GB (or smaller) and SDHC format.
-SDXC format is not supported. - 1.
-The output of the build process in Section 6 is found in ./tmp/deploy/images/
+- You ran the command bitbake image-full in Section 6 - Your SD card must meet the following requirements: - SD card must be formatted as FAT or FAT32. - SD card size must be 32GB (or smaller) and SDHC format.
+SDXC format is not supported. - The output of the build process in Section 6 is found in ./tmp/deploy/images/quark/